connexcs/docs/docs/logging.md

 **Logging** is used to check real-time call attempts, SIP traces, routing status, and to simulate a call.
 As soon as a call hits the ConnexCS system, it will display in the Logging area.
 This can be accessed via **Management** > **Logging**.

 ## Register Logging
-To view calls that are having issues registering, click ![alt text][logging-reg], then click on a specific Call ID to view Call Details and SIP Trace.
+To view calls that are having issues registering, click **`Register Logging`**, then click on a specific Call ID to view Call Details and SIP Trace.

 ## Call ID Details
 Click on a specific Call ID to view details and run call tools.